iyzana/vsync/README.md

 The Jar-file of the application will be written to `build/libs/yt-sync-all.jar`.
 Copy it to your preferred location and then run it using `java -jar yt-sync-all.jar`.
-The application requires `youtube-dl` to be installed for fetching video information.
+The application requires `yt-dlp` to be installed for fetching video information.

 ## manually building and running the frontend